aws/aws-cdk/packages/@aws-cdk/core-app-scoped-staging-synthesizer/README.md

 ## Bootstrap Model

-Our most current bootstrap model looks like this, when you run `cdk bootstrap aws://<account>/<region>` :
+Our current bootstrap model looks like this, when you run `cdk bootstrap aws://<account>/<region>` :

 ```mermaid
 graph TD